 Now, all this remained in the realm of speculative metaphysics until the twentieth century.
 Enter quantum mechanics.
 The advent of quantum mechanics created a disturbing prospect for some, that mind had a crucial role in what constituted reality.
-In the standard model (still dominant) of quantum mechanics how reality is constituted depended on the mind of the observer.
+Early on in the Copenhagen interpretation of quantum mechanics how reality is constituted depended on the mind of the observer.
 If the observer decided to look for a wave in an experiment, that’s what they got.
 If they looked for a particle, that’s what they got.
 Their conscious decision effected how reality what was actualized.
 In quantum physics this is called the wave-particle duality.
 A remarkable turn of events in the history of science.

 Then Erwin Schrödinger came up with the famous Schrödinger wave function equation that said that a quantum actualization was only one among many probabilities.
 Only the probabilities could be could be calculated, not the actualized event.
 For some this seemed to represent a idea like paradigm.
 Here’s how Berkeley physicist Henry Stapp states it: